 Today desecrated, the former Catholic sanctuary occasionally hosts exhibitions and cultural events.

 Casablanca is a vibrant, commercial hub that presents travelers with elaborate Arabic culture.
 The city boasts a lively social scene and offers endless opportunities for sightseeing, nightlife and shopping.
 Ain Diab is a major beachfront district of Casablanca, Morocco, it is best known for the open-air sport activities.

 MAHKAMA DU PACHA OR PALAIS DU MECHOUAR

-Mahkamat al-Pasha is an administrative building built from 1941 to 1942 in the Habous district of Casablanca, Morocco.
+Mahkamat al-Pasha is an administrative building built from 1941 to 1942 in the Habbous district of Casablanca, Morocco.
 The Pasha's Mahkama, which offers guided tours, is a Moorish-style administrative building with mosaics, courtyards and carved cedar ceilings.
 Jogging trails line the flower beds of Murdoch Park.
 It’s a mesmerising place to see, you will be fascinated by the green color, the zellige and the beautiful architecture.

-Also known as the New Medina, the Habous district is full of open-air markets or souks, where visitors can haggle for Moroccan clothes, fabrics, and foods, such as olives and dried fruits.
+Also known as the New Medina, the Habbous district is full of open-air markets or souks, where visitors can haggle for Moroccan clothes, fabrics, and foods, such as olives and dried fruits.
 Traditional establishments sell almond pastries and candied dates.